Several common problems can render your application efforts worthless. Most of these I’ve learned the hard way.

 Also note that it is fairly common for professors to ask you to write your own letters.
 This is a peculiar kind of torture: grad students must tame their imposter syndrome while perfectly balancing modesty and gloat.
 (When writing one of my first letters, I repeated a professor’s assertion that I was a “statistical purist”; he later clarified to me that he did not intend this as a compliment.)
 If several of your professors ask you to write these letters, you’ll practice bragging about yourself in divergent fake writing styles.

 Assume that your letter will be submitted with few or no edits.
-Do not expect your professor, who has already shown disinterest in writing your letter, to read the application guidelines and tailor your letter.
+Do not expect your professor, who has already shown disinterest in writing your letter, to read the application guidelines and tailor the recommendation.

 Some applications need several letters: usually up to three but sometimes even five.
 Needing many letters sometimes means you have to ask professors you do not know well; this is perhaps best done in person during office hours or when meeting to ask for grad school advice.
 If asking by email, here’s a template for requesting a letter: